 Project Management Office

 The Project Management Office ensures the institution is compliant with state law and serves as the center for all Information Technology project initiatives.
-It facilitate the progress and success of Information Technology projects from beginning to end through the use of project management methodology, processes, and standards.
+It facilitates the progress and success of Information Technology projects from beginning to end through the use of project management methodologies, processes and standards.

-- Meeting scheduled with project requestor to discuss project and technical requirements
+- Assigned project manager schedules meeting with project requestor to discuss project and technical requirements, and drafts project charter.

 What is a PMO?